Analytical approach to higher-order correlation functions in U(1) symmetric systems: Equivalent Model

 where $\Omega_i$ is the driving strength with $\abs{\Omega_i}\to0$, and $\omega_d$ is the driving frequency.
-In physics, the driven process could be viewed as a coherent state input to the local system through a bath coupled to the local system \cite{SM2}.
-Finally, the evolution of the reduced density matrix $\rho_s$ is given by the Lindblad master equation \cite{Lme1,Lme2}
+In physics, the driven process could be viewed as a coherent state input to the local system through a heat bath coupled to the corresponding local system \cite{SM2}.
+After tracing over the heat bath degrees of freedom, the evolution of the reduced density matrix $\rho_s$ is given by the Lindblad master equation \cite{Lme1,Lme2}

-where $H=H_{\text{sys}}\{o_i\}+H_d(t)$, $\mathcal{D}[a]\rho=a\rho a^\dagger-\{a^\dagger a,\rho\}/2$, and $\tilde{\kappa}_k=\sum_{L=b,c}\kappa_{L,k}$.
+where $\kappa_{b,k}=2\pi\abs{\xi_{b,k}}^2$, $\kappa_{c,k}=2\pi\abs{\xi_{c,k}}^2$, and $\mathcal{D}[a]\rho=a\rho a^\dagger-\{a^\dagger a,\rho\}/2$.

-Equation (\ref{eq4}) obviously corresponds to $\text{n}_\text{th}=0$, which means a zero-temperature limit.
-Therefore, although these heat baths are not natural waveguides, we regard as an individual waveguide (channel) due to the same properties.
-According to the Mollow transformation \cite{PhysRevA.12.1919}, the coherent drive as Eq.~(\ref{eq3}) can be converted to a coherent state, and the corresponding incoming mode, in general, is $b_i$ or $c_i$.
-We choose $b_i$ and $c_i$ as the mode of input and output channels, respectively.
-Therefore, the input state can be written as \cite{SM2}